sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ## 3.1 Overview

 [Figure 1](#pac-config-flow) shows the high level design overview of PAC services in SONiC.
 PAC Services Daemon is composed of multiple sub-modules.
-The main module i.e. PAC daemon handles the authentication related commands and makes use of hostApd and mabd dameons to authenticate a client via dot1x and mab respectively. hostApd being a standard linux application takes hostapd.con as a config file. hostApdMgr takes care of listenting to dot1x specific configuration and translating them to respective hostapd.conf file config entires. pacd daemon being the main module decides which autnetication protocol needs to be used for a given port and also calls APIs to program the polices in hardware.
+The main module i.e. PAC daemon handles the authentication related commands and makes use of hostApd and mabd daemons to authenticate a client via dot1x and mab respectively. hostApd being a standard Linux application takes hostapd.con as its config file. hostApdMgr takes care of listenting to dot1x specific configuration and translating them to respective hostapd.conf file config entries. pacd daemon being the main module decides which authentication protocol needs to be used for a given port and also calls APIs to program the polices in hardware.

 ### 3.1.1 Configuration flow